 As of October 2019, all new participants who complete the programme will receive digital credentials through City & Guilds.
 This new offering will accompany the certificate that learners receive on successful completion of the programme.
 Digital credentials will affix to the learners email and provide information about the training they have received.
 This new assurance service replaces the previous accreditation programme.
 The Best Practice programme can still be used as recognised prior learning for candidates looking to achieve vocational qualifications in the UK.

 Becoming a Facilitator

-The next scheduled dates for module DEMU9D2, Facilitating the Best Practice in Dementia Care Learning Programme can be found below.
+The next scheduled dates for The Best Practice in Dementia Care Learning Programme can be found below.

 DSDC, Iris Murdoch Building, University of Stirling

 Some organisations may wish to nominate a number of facilitators at one time.
 If this would be of interest to you we can deliver at a venue of your choice.
 Please contact us for more information.